darianlee555/Health-and-Wellness-Project/README.md

 * How much exercise did they get daily?
 * What weight type were they?
 (Obese, overweight, normal weight?)
 * What was their average systolic and diastolic blood pressure?
 * What type of blood pressure did they have?
-(Normal, Elevated, Stage 1 High Blood Pressure, Stage 2?)
+(Normal, Elevated, Stage 1 High Blood Pressure, Stage 2, Hypertensive?)
 * What was their average stress levels and sleep quality?

 ### Tools Used